jsconfkorea/2020.jsconfkorea.com/src/docs/call-for-proposals.en.md

 - Novelty and originality of the topic
 - Deliverable in given time

 The top proposals are then de-anonymized for the committee to finalize the list of speakers.
-The committee will take speaker details into account in order to ensure a diverse lineup of speakers and to consider travel expenses depending on our finances.
+In order to ensure a diverse lineup of speakers, the committee will take speaker details into account.

 # How to write a proposal